My book has not only been published but was a finalist in the

 Horseshoe Pond Senior Center, Concord, NH, Hillsboro NH Senior Services,

 The Corner House Inn, Franklin Library Tea and Tales, Hillsboro Methodist Church, Fuller Library in Hillsboro, NH,

 Rosewood Country Inn, Bradford, NH, Tropical Shades, Hillsboro, NH,

 OLLI at Granite State College,

-Sugar Hill Retirement Center in Wolfeboro, NH, and as part of a production called "Women Who Move America" presented recently at the Hatbox Theatre
+Sugar Hill Retirement Center in Wolfeboro, NH, and as part of a production called "Women Who Move America" presented in 2019 at the Hatbox Theatre

 in Concord, NH.